BND Hamburger Icon

 HR can also represent company higher-ups in collective bargaining between a business and its employees.
 Such situations can arise when employees unionize or go on strike to achieve changes in wages and/or working conditions.
 In these cases, your HR team should negotiate rather than stonewall.
 The media is paying increased attention to labor relations, and negative coverage of your business will hamper your HR team’s functions.

-Jill Bowers and Nicole Fallon contributed to the writing and reporting in this article.
+Jill Bowers and Nicole Fallon contributed to this article.
 Source interviews were conducted for a previous version of this article.

 Back to top